$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Acknowledgement

 {

 }

 \maketitlesupplementary

-In this work, we study the problem of test-time adaptation (TTA) of CLIP \cite{radford2021learning} towards common image corruptions and propose improved schemes for increasing the robustness of CLIP.
-We put forward a \textit{bimodal} domain adaptation scheme, wherein we exploit the shared feature space of CLIP.
+In this work, we study the problem of \textbf{online} test-time adaptation (TTA) of CLIP \cite{radford2021learning} towards common image corruptions and propose improved schemes for increasing the robustness of CLIP.
+In addition, to demonstrate the broad impact of our proposed approach, we evaluate on common domain generalization datasets \cite{gulrajani2020search}-OfficeHome \cite{venkateswara2017deep}, PACS \cite{li2017deeper}, VLCS \cite{fang2013unbiased}, and Terra Incognita \cite{beery2018recognition}.
+We put forward a \textit{bimodal} domain adaptation scheme, at test-time, wherein we exploit the shared feature space of CLIP.
 In essence, leaning towards a more effective multimodal learning and adaptation method, we propose loss components that improve alignment between the class-specific visual prototype and corresponding text features via maximizing the projection.
 We also increase the cosine distance between the class prototypes to enhance discrimination between visual features.
 In this Supplementary, we provide additional insights and experimental results, that has been organized as follows,